open-cluster-management-io/enhancements/enhancements/sig-architecture/34-work-executor-group/README.md

 ##### Delete sequence

 1. Delete a "ManifestWork" with non-nil executor subject
-2. The work-agent builds a SubjectAccessReview request which:
+2. The work-agent will NOT builds a SubjectAccessReview to check the "delete" permission while deleting manifestwork, instead, the check is advanced to the create/update phase
-    - The target subject is the executor subject from `ManifestWork`
-    - The target attribute should be the "delete" verbs for all the inlined objects in the spec of `ManifestWork` with  "resourceNames" specified.
-3. The work-agent deletes the objects to the managed cluster if SAR passes.
+3. The work-agent deletes the objects to the managed cluster directly
-    3.1 Otherwise all the objects will not be deleted until the executor subject is granted the "delete" permission upon the target object.
 4. The work-agent removes the finalizer when the objects are all deleted.

+Because the work-agent will not check the "delete" permission while deleting manifestwork, there may be a gap: A resource will be applied if the executor has the delete permission when applying. and even if the delete permission of the executor is revoked after applying success, the resource will also be deleted when deleting the manifestwork

 ### Proposing changes to the work agent